Professor Martin Ward

 Student education

-I have previously taught a variety of modules at Leeds, including Japanese language, religion in Japan, and others, and now mainly teach Chinese and Japanese to English translation at undergraduate and postgraduate (MA) level.
+I have previously taught Japanese language and religion in Japan and China, and now mainly teach Chinese and Japanese to English translation at undergraduate and postgraduate (MA) level.
 I also supervise PhD students with research projects in the field of Chinese or Japanese to English translation.
-The focus of my pedagogic research (also known as ‘scholarship’) has been the role of translation modules in strengthening students’ employability skills.
-This plays out in my teaching through the way I have been developing opportunities for students to engage in collaborative online international learning (COIL) into various areas of my teaching practice, providing students the opportunity to work collaboratively on translation pieces with their peers around the world, and develop key subject-specific, generic, and intercultural communication skills.
+The focus of my pedagogic research has been the role of translation modules in strengthening students’ employability skills.
+This plays out in my teaching through the way I have been developing opportunities for students to engage in collaborative online international learning (COIL) into various areas of my teaching practice, providing students the opportunity to work collaboratively on translation projects embedded in modules at Leeds with their peers around the world, and develop key subject-specific, generic, and intercultural communication skills.

-I am the AHC Faculty Academic Lead for Global Campus Experience, working to further enhance the international student experience at Leeds and also embed international collaborative learning (such as COIL) into student education across the Faculty.
+I am the AHC Faculty Academic Lead for Global Campus Experience, working to further enhance the international student experience at Leeds and also embed COIL into student education across the Faculty.

 Research groups and institutes